 Try HAProxy

-Traefik is a powerful proxy and load balancer designed for microservices and cloud-native environments.
+Traefik is a cloud native application proxy and virtual load balancer designed for microservices and APIs.
 It supports both Layer 4 (TCP) and Layer 7 (HTTP) traffic.
 Layer 4 handles IP addresses, network address translation, and packet routing, while Layer 7 operates at the application level, allowing more granular control over HTTP traffic and routing incoming requests based on content.

 Users also get precise control over their direct traffic as Traefik supports advanced routing techniques based on headers, paths, and hostnames.
 The Let’s Encrypt integration is handy for those who want production-ready deployments, as it automatically handles certificate management.